ACR Summit for Leaders

 But the battle is not over.
 With the debt ceiling limit fast approaching, delayed spending cuts, talk of more tax increases, and funding for the government running out, Washington is gearing up for an even greater fight over the next few months.
 Talk of tax reform continues and every incentive will be on the table—including the charitable deduction.
 It is critical that our voices continue to be heard.

-The ACR Summit for Leaders will provide an insider’s look at the political landscape for 2013 and tell you what you need to know as a member of the philanthropic sector.
-Focusing on the charitable deduction, legal experts will examine its unique nature and why it should be treated differently in the tax code.
-We will survey troubling issues flying under the radar in states and how to address them.
-Finally policy experts will reveal advanced strategies for donors and charitable organizations to effectively educate lawmakers about the benefits of the charitable community in solving our nation’s problems.
+The ACR Summit for Leaders provided an insider’s look at the political landscape for 2013 and told attendees what they needed to know as a member of the philanthropic sector.
+Focusing on the charitable deduction, legal experts examined its unique nature and why it should be treated differently in the tax code.
+We surveyed troubling issues flying under the radar in states and learned how to address them.
+Finally policy experts revealed advanced strategies for donors and charitable organizations to effectively educate lawmakers about the benefits of the charitable community in solving our nation’s problems.

-We welcome foundation executives, nonprofit leaders, and others interested in public policy to join us.
+This event welcomed foundation executives, nonprofit leaders, and others interested in public policy.

 ACR Summit Agenda: